kuangchaohao/codeql-javascript-unsafe-jquery-plugin/README.md

-# Your GitHub repository for your course "CodeQL Unsafe JQuery"水水水
+# Your GitHub repository for your course "CodeQL Unsafe JQuery"

 **Welcome to this course!**
 For each step of the course, there will be a new issue created in this project with instructions for you to follow.